ironeternal/ironeternal.github.io/earthkin/index.md

 Combat is resolved clockwise in the following order:

-1. melee rolls to trade blows
+1. Melee rolls to trade blows
-1. object interactions and movements
-1. fire shots
-1. cast spells

-### Trade blows

-You are automatically hit in combat.
+	- You are automatically hit in combat.
 Your armour and skill in combat reduce the amount of damage that you take.
 Your weapon and skill in combat determine how much damage you deal.
 All creatures in melee deal damage and then resolve whether or not they are killed.

-- Damage dealt: class weapon damage + combat prowess + Might
-- Damage reduction: Armour damage reduction + combat prowess + Finesse

-### Movement
+1. Object interactions and movements

-You can move approximately 30 foot per turn.
+	- You can move approximately 30 foot per turn.

-### Fire shots
+1. Fire shots

-You can not fire a ranged weapon while engaged in melee combat.
+	- You can not fire a ranged weapon while engaged in melee combat.
 Damage is dealt in the same manner as trade blows.

-### Cast spells
+1. Cast spells

-You can not fire a cast a spell while engaged in melee combat.
+	- You can not fire a cast a spell while engaged in melee combat.

+- **Damage dealt**: class weapon damage + combat prowess + Might
+- **Damage reduction**: Armour damage reduction + combat prowess + Finesse

 # Kit